swetoast/anbernic-rg40xx-v-stock-firmware-application-development-guide/README.md

   Down:  positive
 ```

-Enumerate every available axis rather than assuming that only axes `0` and `1` exist.
 Axes `2` and `3` have been reported but remain physically unassigned.

 A practical initial dead zone is: